 When we say that someone has a "good" moral character we are saying that his or her actions arise out of the formation of positive and constructive habits and/or that the person’s actions are in accord with the moral principles that person holds and lives by.

-Conversely, when we disapprove of another’s behavior, that persons is characterized as having a "bad" character; moreover, when someone acts in such a way that deviates from the habits that form her/his general character, we say that person has acted "out of character."
+Conversely, when we disapprove of another’s behavior, that person is characterized as having a "bad" character; moreover, when someone acts in such a way that deviates from the habits that form her/his general character, we say that person has acted "out of character."

 Now, let’s look at this word "character" for a moment.
 Isn’t it the case that others often "characterize" us, sometimes flippantly and inaccurately, and that these characterizations sometimes affect both our own self-image as well as how other people view our character?